|Crimes Against Children Research Center|

 Center staff have contributed to many pioneering national crime studies, including:

 The center is directed by David Finkelhor, Ph.D., who is also the Co-Director of the Family Research Laboratory and Professor of Sociology at the University of New Hampshire.
-Dr. Finkelhor has been researching criminal violence against children since 1978 and is the author and editor of 10 books and more than 100 articles on the subject.
+Dr. Finkelhor has been researching criminal violence against children since 1978 and is the author and editor of 11 books and more than 150 journal articles and book chapters.

 - National Incidence Studies of Missing, Abducted, Runaway, and Thrownaway Children.